 Biocidal Products

-Mr Furse reported that HSE had updated their website including information on how to apply to have products place on the Northern Ireland market.
+Mr Furse reported that HSE had updated their website including information on how to apply to have products placed on the Northern Ireland market.
 This would incur an administration fee but Mr Furse was not sure of the level of fee.
 Mr Furse added that HSE had started the evaluation process for dossiers that had to be resubmitted and were issuing invoices for the work.
 Ms Mammah asked if there was an additional authorisation number for Northern Ireland and Mr Furse replied that as far as he was aware you would be issued a UK number.
 Ms Katsouli asked if it had been clarified who you submit to for NI and Mr Furse replied that you would submit to HSE and indicate if the product was for GB, NI or both.

 CLP